 Fogo Island Festivals

-Then there is the Brimstone Head Folk Festival that takes place in early August and features a wide range of folk artists, both local and from distant shores.
+The Brimstone Head Folk Festival takes place in early August and features a wide range of folk artists, both local and from distant shores.

-Meanwhile, The Great Fogo Island Punt Race to There and Back is the most famous Fogo Island event, where competitors row traditional wooden “punts” across the channel to the Change Islands and back (a 16 km return trip).
-For three centuries, these little boats were the main fishing vessels on Fogo Island and they are now kept alive through this exciting July event.
+Meanwhile, The Great Fogo Island Punt Race to There and Back used to take place in July and was the most famous local event.
+It hasn’t been held for several years now but in the past competitors rowed traditional wooden “punts” across the channel to the Change Islands and back (a 16 km return trip).
 A documentary was even made about it when the first race took place in 2007.
+We’ll keep you posted if they ever decide to revive it again…

-Located in Notre Dame Bay, one of the first hubs of European activity in North America, there is evidence of indigenous habitation on Fogo Island starting in AD 1.
+Located in Notre Dame Bay, one of the first hubs of European activity in North America, there is evidence of indigenous habitation on the island starting in AD 1.
 For several centuries starting around 1500, Fogo was inhabited by the Beothuk indigenous people who were known for hunting, gathering, fishing and collecting bird eggs.

 European fishermen began arriving in the 16th century as well, although the first permanent settlements in Fogo and Tilting only date back to the early 18th century.
 Similar to the pattern across North America, European influence continued to grow, with settlers initially trading peacefully with the Beothuk but eventually decimating their population through violence, disease and by denying them access to important fishing and hunting grounds.
 Tragically, they became extinct in 1829, when the last Beothuk died of tuberculosis.